carpentries-incubator/hpc-intro/_episodes/12-scheduler.md

 > ## Creating our test job
 >
-> Using your favorite text editor, create the following script and run it.
+> Using your favourite text editor, create the following script and run it.
 > Does it run on the cluster or just our login node?
 >
 >```